FAQ

 What thickening agents do you recommend?

 My go to thickeners are Guar powder and Xantham Gum but there are many others.
-Gelatine is fairly popular as well as commercial food and drink thickeners such as ThickenUP, Thick-It, Think & Easy, etc.
+Gelatine is fairly popular as well as commercial food and drink thickeners such as ThickenUP, Thick-It, Thick & Easy, etc.

 I have used, and still have a tub of ThickenUP, but since one of the main ingredients is Xanthan Gum I tend to use the Xanthan as it’s a lot cheaper.